 It acts as an antidepressant, painkiller, and moderate sedative.
 Because it gives you a sense of calm and clears the mind, shamans and religious practitioners have been using this for decades.

 Healers along to amazon river use it to increase urination due to its diuretic property.
 This helps remove toxins from the body through urine and treats puffiness and water retention.
 Researchers have found that it can reduce edema by 89.1%, explaining why it is a popular treatment for inflammatory and renal disease.
 It is also said to be an aphrodisiac.
-Manaca root powder also acts as a mild laxative that stimulates bowel movement without causing cramps or nausea.
+Manaca root powder is a mild laxative that stimulates bowel movement without causing cramps or nausea.

 It acts as an antibacterial agent that is added to food and cosmetics.
 Its antibacterial properties are specially used to treat stomach ulcers, STDs, and skin lesions.